 My daughter has attended the school since 1st grade.
 Every teacher has been excellent!
 The administration listens to us.
 2 Thumbs UP!

 Palm View Christian School is a private middle school in West Whittier-Los Nietos.
 The principal of Palm View Christian School is Rev. Marvin Miller.
-142 students go to Palm View Christian School and identify primarily as Hispanic; White, non-Hispanic; and Asian.
-The student to teacher ratio at Palm View Christian School is 12:1.
-Plymouth Christian School is one of the nearest middle schools.
+142 children attend Palm View Christian School and identify mostly as Hispanic; White, non-Hispanic; and Asian.
+The ratio of students to teachers at Palm View Christian School is 12:1.
+Trinity Lutheran School is one of the nearest middle schools.